 Angelica’s recent instructions include advising and appearing in Court in relation to cases touching on: residential fly-tipping; breach of planning enforcement notices; unauthorised work to listed buildings; protecting rights to the “quiet enjoyment” of land and appealing abatement notices.

-• Instructed on behalf of the Appellant, a well-known travel company, in respect of an abatement notice which had the effect of shutting down its operations across a popular holiday park due to alleged noise levels and complaints received by local neighbours.
+• Instructed on behalf of the successful Appellant, a well-known travel company, in respect of an abatement notice which had the effect of shutting down its operations across a popular holiday park due to alleged noise levels and complaints received by local neighbours;

-• Instructed on behalf of the Local Authority to prosecute multiple fly-tipping offences and obtain a Criminal Behaviour Order upon conviction;
+• Instructed on behalf of the Local Authority to prosecute multiple fly-tipping offences and obtain a Criminal Behaviour Order upon conviction (reported in Epping Forest Guardian) .

-• Currently instructed to draft representations and defend proceedings brought by a Local Authority against a well-known restaurant in relation to fire safety breaches alleged to involve risk to life;
+• Instructed to defend proceedings brought by a Local Authority against a well-known restaurant in relation to fire safety breaches alleged to involve risk to life;

 • Advising on the merits of a statutory nuisance claim against TfL in relation to vehicle noise emitted from premises and in a street under section 79(1)(g) and (ga) of the EPA 1990;